Vindair/CP317-W2018-G3/documents/Subby-Design.md

 	* Safari (mac)
 	* Firefox (Windows, Mac, Linux)
 	* Chrome (Windows, Mac, Linux)
+* Error and Exception Handling
+  * Error Handling.
+    * Error handlers will be used to catch and respond to common HTTP errors, including:
+      *	400: Bad Request
+      * 401: Unauthorized.
+      * 403: Forbidden
+      * 404: Not Found
+      * 500: Internal Server Error
+      * 502: Bad Gateway
+      * 503: Service Unavailable
+    * Resulting error pages will be customized to display a description of the error in layman’s terms and should be formatted consistent       with Subby’s website branding.
+  * Exception Handling.
+    * Every client request will be wrapped in try-except handlers to catch and report any unhandled error.
+    * Any code that is likely to raise a common Python or Django exception, such as IOError or ImportError will be wrapped in try-   exception handlers.

 ### 4.1.3.
 Security and Privacy Considerations
 * Privacy Settings.